allen1881996/CrazyAllenDataScience/README.md

 # Crazy Allen Data Science

 > Hello, everyone!
 This is __Crazy Allen__.
 I am an enthusiastic learner of Data Science.
 In my Github, I will share all of my notebooks and learning resources.
 Data science is a complex interdisciplinary that involves computer science and mathematical knowledge, and different domain knowledge.
 I will learn as much as possible about data science, and continuously record, organize, practice, and share what I have learned.
 I am a beginner, as well as a striver.

-Learning never ends.
+Learning never ends!

 <p align='center'>
 <img src="https://img.shields.io/badge/language-Python-blue.svg">